 1) Be a part of the largest network of biologists* in the UK

-We are the leading professional body for the biological sciences in the UK, with over 17,000 individual members – from biology students to Nobel prize winners - and over 100 organisational members from all areas of the life sciences.
+We are the leading professional body for the biological sciences in the UK, with more than 17,000 individual members – from biology students to Nobel prize winners - and over 100 organisational members from all areas of the life sciences.
 Regular events and special interest groups help members meet, share knowledge, and collaborate.

 2) Gain recognition for your skills and experience